-Sawfly were first observed on the Hutt and Kapiti Coast rivers last summer.
-The infestation was minor and little observable damage was caused.
+Sawfly were first observed on the Hutt, Kapiti Coast rivers and the Wairarapa in summer 2000.
+The infestations were minor and little observable damage was caused.

-Recent observations reveal that the insect is now present over the length of the Hutt, Otaki, and Waikanae scheme areas, but at this stage is still only a minor infestation.
+Recent observations reveal that the insect is now present over the length of the Hutt, Otaki and Waikanae scheme areas, but at this stage is still only a minor infestation.
 Chewed leaves are readily observable on some trees, but larvae are still reasonably difficult to find.
-Adult flies were observed, but no eggs or cocoons were seen.
+Adult flies were observed but no eggs or cocoons were seen.